pp0rtal/domotic-shutters-rpi-control/readme.md

 # Pi remote shutter controller interface
 Hack for your home shutter remote control, compatible with **Raspberry GPIOs** outputs.
-This program will **run a web server** enabling to interface the remote with any domotic environment.
+This program will **run a web server** enabling to interface the remote with your domotic environment.

-***Why this project?** Some manufacturers does not allow you to control you shutters using your own RF antenna and your computer usign hardware encryption when pairing.
+***Why this project?** Some manufacturers does not allow you to control you shutters using your own RF antenna, they user an hardware encryption when pairing.
-You may be interested to exploit hardware buttons and control buttons using an easy web interface.*
+You don't give up and want to link your remote controller with your Raspberry ;)*

 Here is an example of pi remote: